Scaffolding Load Capacity Calculator

 How to use the scaffolding load capacity calculator

 The calculated allowable live load intensity, qallow, represents the maximum average live load that should be applied to the platform area of the bay under the given assumptions.
-To use it in the field:
+It is an average value across the bay, not permission to create a highly concentrated stack in one corner.

 Worked example: single scaffolding bay